 The Fillmore Basin, though small in geographic area, has a total aquifer thickness of almost 8,000 feet in some places.
 Despite the depth of the basin, County records indicate that water wells are generally no deeper than approximately 950 feet.
 Water quality can vary greatly depending on depth of the well.
 Shallow groundwater is generally younger and recharged by river flows with varying chemistry.
 Deeper groundwater is older and has acquired its chemistry through dissolution of constituents from the surrounding sediments.
 There are approximately 706 water supply wells in the Fillmore Basin; 450 are active.
-Historically, nitrate (NO3-) concentrations have been elevated because of extensive use of fertilizers and septic system discharges, but of the ten wells sampled recently only two showed elevated NO3- concentration relative to the primary MCL for drinking water.
+Historically, nitrate (NO3-) concentrations have been elevated because of extensive use of fertilizers and septic system discharges, but of the ten wells recently sampled, only two showed elevated NO3- concentration relative to the primary MCL for drinking water.
 Groundwater samples from all ten wells were above the secondary MCL for drinking water for sulfate (SO42-).
 TDS ranges from 1040 mg/l to 3190 with an average for the wells sampled recently of 1645 mg/l, well above the secondary MCL for drinking water.

-For more information on groundwater quality, see the Ventura County Watershed Protection District Water and Environmental Resources Division 2013 Groundwater Section Annual Report: http://portal.countyofventura.org/portal/page/portal/PUBLIC_WORKS/Watershed_Protection_District/Abo ut_Us/VCWPD_Divisions/Water_and_Environmental_Resources/Groundwater_Resources/
+For more information on groundwater quality, see the Ventura County Watershed Protection District Water and Environmental Resources Division 2013 Groundwater Section Annual Report: http://portal.countyofventura.org/portal/page/portal/PUBLIC WORKS/Watershed Protection District/About Us/VCWPD Divisions/Water and Environmental Resources/Groundwater Resources/